lightshow74/peanut/README.md

-peanut
+Peanut
 ======

-Simple web interface to media server activities
+A simple web interface to media server activities